 HIOs are responsible for entering the actual end date of stay into the system.
 This action will trigger the feedback procedure.
-HIOs should verify the actual date on which the exchange finished with the HE and ensure that such information is correct (avoid introduction of the planned end date without further verification).
+HIOs must verify the actual date on which the exchange finished with the HE, NE and NIO and ensure that such information is correct (avoid introduction of the planned end date without further verification).
+The dates included in the IT Tool when the relationship is in status ongoing determines the exact amount of financial support the NE can receive.
+It is therefore of the utmost importance that the HIOs verify the relationship dates will all parties before closing the relationship.